Last Modified: April 1, 2017

 Definition of Ownership

-The creator of every Dyn account on a Dyn owned and operated website (the “Dyn’s Websites”) must, in accordance with the Dyn’s Acceptable Use Policy (“AUP”) and Dyn Services Agreement, provide a contact email address at which Dyn may contact him/her (the “Authoritative Contact Email Address”).
-Before any account is activated, Dyn will send an email to the Authoritative Contact Email Address with a link that the prospective account owner must click through to confirm that the account associated with the Authoritative Contact Email Address should be activated.
+The creator of every Account on an Oracle owned and operated website offering Dyn Services must, in accordance with Oracle’s Acceptable Use Policy for Dyn Services (the “AUP”), provide a contact email address at which Oracle may contact him/her (the “Authoritative Contact Email Address”).
+Before any account is activated, Oracle will send an email to the Authoritative Contact Email Address with a link that the prospective account owner must click through to confirm that the account associated with the Authoritative Contact Email Address should be activated.

 The person or entity that controls the Authoritative Contact Email Address is considered the “Account Owner.”